 Do hybrid batteries recharge while driving?

 Regenerative braking recharges your hybrid battery, so you can continue driving without having to stop and recharge.
-Driving doesn’t affect the recharge rate–it starts as soon as you touch down.
+Driving doesn’t affect the recharge rate–it starts as soon as you touch it down.

 Hybrid batteries will not overheat while charging, even if you’re driving for a long period of time.
 You can start charging your hybrid right when you get off the road by touching down gently.